cladiom/munich-scripts/README.md

 ## Development

-Initially we have been using Bash Script.
+Initially I have been using Bash Script.

 The actual tool/technolgy stack is: